sf7293/matchmaking/README.md

 # Assumptions

 I have made the following assumptions:
-- I have considered that this service will be called internally by other services, So it would be safe to call for example QueuePlayer method with the PlayerId give in the REST API.
-While if it's called by users directly we should have some Authentication methods and don't accept playerId from body of the request.
+- I have designed this service to be invoked internally by other services, making it safe to call methods like QueuePlayer using the PlayerId provided in the REST API.
+However, if the service is exposed to external users, we should implement authentication mechanisms and avoid accepting PlayerId directly from the request body to ensure security.
 - I defined something named QueuedPlayer as another entity in table, because I have considered that Player is something from another microservice and since I wanted to add some new fields to it, I considered a QueuedPlayer entity which can be casted to player and vice versa.
 - **Session Definition:** A session is a competitive environment where 2 to 10 players can participate.
 A player can only be part of one session at a time until it concludes.
 - **Session Joining:** Players must either leave their current contest or wait for it to finish before joining a new session.